How to Make a WordPress Website Live: 3 Beginner-Friendly Methods

 - Create a new MySQL database.
 Similar to the first method, you need to create a new database through your control panel.
 Find the MySQL Databases under the database section.
 Fill in the details (name and password of the database) and then, click Create.

 - Upload the package and the installer.php file to your hosting.
 Next, open your FTP client and log in to your account.
-If there’s a WordPress installation folder in the root folder (domain/your-domain-name/public_html), empty it.
+If there’s a WordPress installation folder in the root folder (domains/your-domain-name/public_html), empty it.
 You’ll be installing the package from scratch.
-There should only be two files in there:
+There should only be two files in there.

 - Access the Duplicator installer script.
 Now, you need to access the installer script by going to yourdomain.com/installer.php.
 If all the indicators are green, click Next to proceed.